Indirect election: Parliamentary systems

+Government

+A head of government is in charge of the daily business of government and overseeing central government institutions.
+In presidential systems the president is the head of government and head of state.
+In parliamentary systems the head of government is usually the leader of the party with the most seats in the legislature.
+Several examples of heads of government who are chosen through indirect elections are summarized below.

+Prime minister

+The most prominent position in parliamentary democracies is the prime ministership.

 Under the Westminster system, named after and typified by the parliament of the United Kingdom, a prime minister (or first minister, premier, or chief minister) is the person that can command the largest coalition of supporters in parliament.
 In almost all cases, the prime minister is the leader of a political party (or coalition) that has a majority in the parliament, or the lower house (such as the House of Commons), or in the situation that no one party has a majority then the largest party or a coalition of smaller parties may attempt to form a minority government.
 The prime minister is thus indirectly elected as political parties elect their own leader through internal democratic process, while the general public choose from amongst the local candidates of the various political parties or independents.

+The Westminster model continues to be used in a number of Commonwealth countries including Australia, Canada, New Zealand, Singapore and the United Kingdom.
+Additionally many nations colonized by the British Empire inherited the Westminster model following their independence.

 In Spain, the Congress of Deputies votes on a motion of confidence of the king's nominee (customarily the party leader whose party controls the Congress) and the nominee's political manifesto, an example of an indirect election of the prime minister of Spain.

+Federal Chancellor

 In Germany, the federal chancellor - the most powerful position on the federal level - is elected indirectly by the Bundestag, which in turn is elected by the population.
-The federal president proposes candidates for the chancellor's office.
+The federal president, the head of state, proposes candidates for the chancellor's office.
 Although this has never happened, the Bundestag may in theory also choose to elect another person into office, which the president has to accept.